 Playing a turn

-At the start of each turn, gain resources according to your resource generators, and add them to your treasury.
-Your treasury does not reset between turns, so if you have leftover resources, you add the new resources on to them.
+At the start of each turn, gain resources according to your resource generators, and add them to your resources.
+Your resources do not reset between turns, so can save up as the game goes for big plays.

 Any cards that have an effect at the start of your turn then occur.